sdmp/sdmp.github.io/schema/relationship/index.md

 ---

+A trusted node is a node trusted by a trusted user.

 Relationships between users and between nodes is at the heart of any key sharing system.
 In the SDMP, relationships are established and updated using the `relationship` schema, which indicates the user-to-user or